msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/lecture_introduction_to_cloud_computing_research.md

 # Practical Introduction for Researchers on Azure

 ## Introducing cloud computing vs. research computing

 ### Learning how to learn about cloud

-The challenge for researchers learning about cloud is that they don't write cloud documentation for you (most of the time).
 You may have looked at the various websites and poked around the web, and found it's just not clear at all how cloud computing may be helpful to you, even though it all sounds great.
+The challenge for researchers learning about cloud is that most cloud documentation for isn't written for you.

-Cloud training and documentation are written for IT professionals like System admins and architects, Software Developers, Business people, and Agency managers.
-Most researchers are a little of all of those things.
+Cloud training and documentation are mostly written for IT professionals like system admins and architects, software developers, business people, and agency managers.
+Researchers tend to be a little of all of those things.

-The conceptual models depense on your approach, and this is not obvious in most training materials.
+Training materials ofen have an embedded  conceptual models of computing, and this model depend on your approach.
 Our goal as researchers is to get our work (or the work of our lab) done, not to build systems used by hundreds of people or for business purposes.
 That can make it difficult to decipher which kind of cloud service will work best for your use case.
 As Dr. Parvizi writes, cloud is very different from using traditional research-oriented technology like workstations or HPC.
-There are hundreds of services to choose from but many users will find the conceptually straightfoward path of creating cloud computers and install what they need.
+There are hundreds of services to choose from but we find many researchers will reach for the conceptually straightfoward path of creating cloud computers and install what they need.
 Our goal for this fellowship is to provide context and background, and help you explore some of the so-called "cloud native" technologies like "serverless" systems that let you run your scripts without dealing with operating system installs.

 The target audience for most cloud companies are IT professional building IT systems for public or institutational use.
 Let's call this the "Systems" perspective:

   - built for someone else to use, e.g. a service
   - must be available at scale and ultimately reliable
   - documentation is in terms of historic IT systems house in on-premise corporate data centers
   - "production" systems
   - often very concerned with authentication and security

 The second audience are corporate software engineers, or dot-com or app software companies.
 We'll call this the "developer perspective

   - need to easily create systems to run their software for demonstration and testing
   - complete interelate
-   - goal is a robust sytem that can handle many users, e.g. "production" systems
+  - goal is a robust sytem that can handle many users, e.g. the performance of a "production" systems are often top of mind

 And finally most closely related to your work are data science, "machine learning" or an "analytical" perspective

   - systems to achieve computation.
   - May work like our local HPC
   - systems built only for small work groups, not for public